jembi/openhim-mediator-mapping/README.md

 The easiest way to setup the mongo containers is to use a `docker-compose` script.
 One is provided in the repo (`docker-compose.deps.yml`)

-Run the script with the following command:
+Run the script from the project root directory with the following command:

 ```sh
 docker-compose -f docker-compose.deps.yml up -d